yinghuanchen/JobieWalkie/README.md

 4. Profile

 ## How to use (for job seekers)
 - The Job Listings page is your primary source for the most recent job listings, on LinkedIn, and related to your skillset.
 The page is to provide a clean quick look of listings with only a link to the actual listing and a favorite feature.
 The link to the listing is where you'd go and apply.
-The "favorite" feature is for you to save to your profile for later viewing--listings can be favorited and unfavorited.
+The "favorite" feature allows a user to save a job listing to their profile for later viewing--listings can be favorited and unfavorited.

-- The Debrief page is your source of any debriefs as you should be familiar with at App Academy.
-Here you van view other students' provided debriefs by latest.
+- The Debrief page is the source for any debriefs.
+Users can view other students' authored debriefs sorted by most recent.
 This page can provide deeper insight to a company's interview process or greater knowledge of what to expect in general.

-- Company Page via Search is where you can view all debriefs related to a specific company.
-In addition to the above in Debriefs, here you can create your own debrief of your interview experience.
-The purpose here is for you to provide valuable feedback for your peers to help them better prepare or decide whether a position is the right fit for them.
+- Company Page via Search is where users can view all debriefs related to a specific company.
+In addition to the above in Debriefs, users can author new debriefs and provide feedback on their interview experience.
+The purpose here is for users to provide valuable feedback to help peers better prepare for an interview or the company itself.

-- The Profile page is where you can view your favorited job postings as well as any of your authored debriefs.
-You can easily find any of these items and make any changes.
+- The Profile page is where users can view favorited job postings as well as any authored debriefs.
+Users can easily navigate between these items and make any changes.

 ## Setup (for developers)
 For developers interested in using this application for learning purposes or for creating a similar project using this as a skeleton, there are a few large packages that were ommitted from this repo in order to reduce the repo size.
 These are the packages required to be installed once this repo is cloned.